Lábios sem Beijos: Production

+At the time it was released, each state in Brazil enforced its own censorship standards, resulting in different cuts to scenes.

 Reception

 The first film from Cinédia, it is regarded as among Mauro's most significant films, and a classic of Brazilian silent film.
 It has been described as "a landmark in Brazilian comic film... a biting take on daily life, an ironic vision ... that still makes us laugh today".
 Some contemporary critics objected to its sensual imagery.

 It won the 1930 Journal do Brasil award for Best Brazilian Film.